Abastro/Funcy/STRUCTURE.md

 Funcy is an unusual functional programming language, which doesn't have anything other than *funcies* and forces you to use singular arguments and return to the functions.
 Here, the result should be singular, composite function calls.
 It's capable of all things programming languages can do, because it includes lambda calculus as its subset.
-(It's known that lambda calculus is equivalent with universal turing machine)
+(It's known that lambda calculus is equivalent with universal turing machine) (Maybe it will have two objects, funcies and sets)

 # Basis Module